5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Strengthen Security
 Change the following settings to make your systm more secure:

-- Change UEFI > APFS: `MinDate` and `MinVersion`from `-1` (disabled) to the correct values for the macOS version you are using.
+- Change UEFI > APFS: `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
 A list with the correct values for macOS High Sierra up to Big Sur can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h).</br>

 	**BACKGROUND**: OpenCore 0.7.2 introduced a new security feature which prevents loading the APFS driver if it does not match a specific Date and Version.
 If these values are left at their default `0`, your macOS partition will not show up in the Boot Picker unless macOS Big Sur or newer is installed since the APFS driver will not be loaded.
 For ease of use (and since I don't know which macOS you will be using) I've deactivated this feature.
-If you plan to setup a multiboot system running various iterations of macOS you probably should leave it at -1.
+If you plan to setup a multiboot system running various iterations of macOS you probably should leave it at `-1`.
 Otherwise you won't be able to boot older OSes.

-- SecureBootModel`: Change from `Disabled` to `j185f` (for iMac20,2) or `j185` (for iMac20,1). **NOTE**: Only applicable to macOS Catalina and newer.
+- `SecureBootModel`: Change from `Disabled` to `j185f` (for iMac20,2) or `j185` (for iMac20,1). **NOTE**: Only applicable to macOS Catalina and newer.
 You should test this first booting from a USB Stick since it can prevent the system from booting.

 ### Optimizing CPU Power Management
 Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` to optimize the CPU Power Management of your CPU for a more efficent overall performance.
 You can [follow this Guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/CPU_Power_Management_EN.pdf) to create your own.